Programme

 - The pivotal role in the energy supply of the North Sea countries.
 Initially with oil and gas production, now increasingly with renewable energy

-The North Sea provides opportunities for large-scale wind energy and hydrogen production and underground carbon storage.
-North Sea Energy looks at the benefits of linking these energy functions.
-By connecting the infrastructure of wind energy, hydrogen, CO2 and natural gas, we save money and time.
-In doing so, we make effective use of space and reduce carbon emissions.
+The North Sea provides opportunities for large-scale wind energy, hydrogen production, solar and marine energy, underground carbon storage, and (re)use of natural gas infrastructure.
+North Sea Energy looks at the benefits of smart links between these energy functions.
+By connecting the infrastructure of wind energy, hydrogen, CO2 and natural gas, we will save money and time while bringing down CO2 emissions.
+In doing so, we will also make effective use of space and limit ecological and environmental impact.
 The North Sea will play a pivotal role in the success of the European energy transition.

 The approach

-Research projects within the North Sea Energy programme are based on the following points of departure:
+Research projects within the North Sea Energy programme are based on the following assumptions:

 - Offshore wind is undergoing significant expansion